 Our law firm will only take on delivery truck accident cases where we can provide a substantial benefit to our client.
 As we proceed with the legal representation, we will continue to work in the best interests of our injured client by devoting our full professional abilities and resources to the case.

-At Horn Law, Attorneys Doug Horn and Laurie Del Percio and a team of paralegals have responsibilities in every case we handle.
-We can handle every aspect of the legal process for our clients in Kansas City, including making sure all liens and reimbursements are made upon recovery.
+At Horn Law, Attorneys Doug Horn and Laurie Del Percio, and a team of paralegals have unique responsibilities in the cases we handle.
+We can handle every aspect of the legal process for our clients in Kansas City, including negotiating valid and enforceable liens upon recovery.